sindreslungaard/duel-masters/README.md

 ```

-# Setting up for local development
+# Setting up for local development (Frontend and Backend)

 1. Fork the `duel-masters` repo on GitHub.
 2. Clone your fork locally: